ITT at Hungerhill

-The decision about studying for QTS only or QTS with PGCE is entirely your decision.
-There are many benefits of studying for QTS only at rate of £7,850: you will concentrate on working towards meeting the teacher standards and you will not take part in the post graduate study sessions.
-This will ensure your time is entirely focused on becoming a qualified teacher.
+The decision about studying for QTS only or QTS with PGCE is entirely yours.
+There are many benefits of studying for QTS only, at a rate of £7,850: you will concentrate on working towards meeting the Teachers’ Standards and by not taking part in the post graduate study sessions, your time can be entirely focused on becoming an outstanding qualified teacher.
 It is the QTS qualification that allows you to teach in English schools.

-If you choose the QTS with PGCE option at a rate of £9,250, you will be working towards meeting the teacher standards.
-You will gain QTS whilst also studying for 60 post graduate credits across the year.
+If you choose the QTS with PGCE option at a rate of £9,250, you will be working towards meeting the Teachers’ Standards to gain QTS whilst also studying for 60 post graduate credits across the year.
 You might then choose to use the 60 credits already studied as a contribution towards a Masters’ qualification at a later date.
 A myth in teaching is that everyone needs/holds a PGCE: this is not the case and the decision is entirely yours, you will not be at a detriment at interview for holding QTS only, unless the specification specifically states ‘educated to post graduate level’ which is very rare.
 Some overseas schools also require teachers to hold a PGCE.

-For those of you on the QTS with PGCE route, we have teamed up with the University of Hull who will provide the input for the post graduate sessions of which there will be 3 across the year; dates to be confirmed.
-The University of Hull will also set and mark assignments.
-The Sheffield SCITT will be your QTS provider and University of Hull will be the postgraduate provider.
-On successful completion of the year, you will receive QTS from the Sheffield SCITT and a PGCE from the University of Hull.
+For those choosing the QTS with PGCE route, we have teamed up with the University of Hull who will provide the input for the post graduate sessions of which there will be 4 across the year.
+The University of Hull will also set and mark the assignments.
+The Sheffield SCITT and Hungerhill will be your QTS provider and the University of Hull will be the postgraduate provider.
+On successful completion of the year, you will receive QTS from the Sheffield SCITT/Hungerhill and a PGCE from the University of Hull.
 The two qualifications will be awarded from separate bodies, however, we are in close communication with each other and we collaboratively design the PGCE input.

-NB) When candidates apply on UCAS, you can apply for one or both options: if you apply for both, that will take up two selections on UCAS so you will only have 1 remaining.
+NB) When candidates apply through the GOV.UK ‘Find postgraduate teacher training courses’ site, you can apply for one or both options (QTS only or PGCE with QTS): if you apply for both, that will take up two selections, so you will therefore have 1 choice remaining.

 what subjects do we offer?